pbmanis/ephysanalysis/ephysanalysis/pipeline.rst

 seaborn
 tifffile
 numba
+openpyxl (and it's dependencies)

-Although the code will run under Python 2.7, we strongly recommend running it under a recent version of Python 3.
+Although the code might run under Python 2.7, we strongly recommend running it under a recent version of Python 3.

 We also recommend setting up a python3 environment in anaconda (or however you prefer) so that there is a clean